Finding Groups of Cross-Correlated Features in Bi-View Data: Stable Bimodules and the Bimodule Search Procedure

-As shown in \cite{benjamini2001}, regardless of the joint distribution of the p-values in $p$, the expected number of false discoveries among the rejected hypotheses is at most $\alpha$.
-Note that $\tau_{\alpha}(p)$ acts as an adaptive significance threshold for the p-values in $p$: given $p$, we reject the hypothesis associated with $p_j$ if and only if $p_j \leq \tau_{\alpha}(p)$.
+As shown in Theorem 1.3 of \cite{benjamini2001}, regardless of the joint distribution of the p-values in $p$, the expected value of the false discovery rate among the rejected hypotheses is at most $\alpha$.
+The value $\tau_{\alpha}(p)$ acts as an adaptive significance threshold.